knewplay/book-programming-essential/programming-fundamentals/chapter10.md

 As we delve deeper into the digital era, cybersecurity becomes increasingly crucial.
 Our conversations, personal information, and even banking transactions are all happening online, making the security of this digital space more important than ever.

 Cybersecurity encompasses a range of subfields, each addressing different aspects of digital protection.
-These include network security, which focuses on protecting data in transit; ethical hacking, where experts think like hackers to find and fix vulnerabilities; cryptology, involving the creation and cracking of codes; and cyber forensics, the art of uncovering digital evidence after a security breach.
+These include network security, which focuses on protecting data in transit; ethical hacking, where experts think like hackers to find and fix vulnerabilities; cryptology, which involves creating and cracking codes; and cyber forensics, the art of uncovering digital evidence after a security breach.
 Among these varied and intriguing areas, one of the most directly relevant to everyday users is the management and protection of passwords.

 Consider a scenario where you're trying to log into your social media account.
 Here's a pseudocode example to illustrate how a social media company might handle password authentication: